laygond/Behavioral-Cloning/README.md

 │   ├── drive.py                 # test script: driving the car in autonomous mode (makes use of model.h5)
 │   ├── model.h5                 # trained Keras model ready for testing or keep training
 │   ├── model.py                 # contains the script to create and train the model (generates model.h5)
+│   ├── clean_data.py			 # creates a clean custom.csv from driving_log.csv for model.py to use
 │   ├── README_images            # Images used by README.md
 |   │   └── ...
 │   ├── README.md